VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

 == Use Cases

 @use_case_diagram gives an overview of all identified use-cases.
-By default, the usage of the term "user" in the use case description refers to the role "student user".
+By default, the term "user" in the use case description refers to the "student user" role.

 #figure(
     image("../../static/SA_use_cases.png", width: 80%),